RiotGamesCookbooks/nexus-cookbook/README.md

 * port - the port to run nexus on
 * host - the hostname to use for nexus
 * path - the `user` home directory
+* name - the name of the Nexus
-* home - the installation directory for nexus
+* home - the installation directory for nexus.
+Uses name.
+* conf_dir - the above home/conf
+* bin_dir - the above home/bin
+* work_dir - the above path/sonatype-work/nexus
+* plugins - an Array of Nexus plugins that will be installed by the default recipe.
+* create_repositories - an Array of repositories that will be created by the default recipe.

 The following attributes are set under `nexus::nginx` namespace: